Parents' Survival Guide

 We organise regular free drop-in activities for families including Art Cart, Bags of Art, Portrait Detectives and Meet the Ancestors.
 There are also free gallery trails available for families at the Scottish National Gallery, the Scottish National Portrait Gallery and the Gallery of Modern Art.
 See the Education pages for full details.

 Touchscreen computers at the IT Gallery in the Scottish National Gallery and Faces and Places Touchscreen Gallery at the Scottish National Portrait Gallery allow children and families to browse images and information about the collection at their own pace.
-There are also touchscreen computers in the café at the Scottish National Portrait Gallery.

 You can also use ArtHunter, our free mobile app, to discover new works you might enjoy and unlock bonus content, video, audio, and high resolution images to come back to whenever you like.
 Find out more about ArtHunter.